Level-2/Transphporm/README.md

 ## Transphporm is different

+### Project Goals

+1. To completely separate the markup from the processing logic (No if statements or loops in the template!)
+2. To follow CSS concepts and grammar as closely as possible.
+This makes it incredibly easy to learn for anyone who already understands CSS.
+3. To be a lightweight library (Currently it's less than 500 lines and a total cyclomatic complexity (a count of if statements, functions and loops) of less than 100 for the entire project)

 With Transphporm, the designer just supplies some raw XML that contains some dummy data.
 (Designers much prefer lorem ipsum to seeing `{{description}}` in their designs!)

 ```php